 The settings under Options are as follows:

 Assignments per pagedetermines how many submissions are shown on each page.
-If you have a large class you may like to set this number higher than the default.
+If you have a large class, you may like to set this number higher than the default.
 If you have a video assignment, you may like to

 Filter see above